 Hiring remote employees allows you to transcend all geographical boundaries and establish your presence across the globe.
 You get instant access to a pool of human resources belonging to diverse cultures and races.
-This gives your company an extended exposure to tap into opportunities not possible otherwise.
+This gives your company extended exposure to tap into opportunities not possible otherwise.
 You can expand your horizons without having to set up shop at multiple locations.

 Hiring remote employees means you don’t have to invest in office spaces, parking spaces, rent, security systems, utilities, and other such overhead costs.
 According to a Global Workplace Analytics report, if businesses allow employees to work from home for even half the time, they can save up to $11,000 in expenses per employee every year.

 The cost of replacing an employee can be huge.
 But with a good onboarding strategy, retaining employees becomes easy.
-According to a research, 95% of the companies report that employee retention is improved with remote working.
+According to research, 95% of the companies report that employee retention is improved with remote working.
 That does not come as a surprise, considering two-thirds of the workers say they would take up another job to prevent commuting.

 Research suggests that remote workers are considerably more productive than employees working in a traditional office setup.
 As per a study by Global Workplace Analytics, teleworkers were 20%-25% more productive than office-based employees.
 The reasons for this increased production include lesser distractions, a flexible schedule, and feeling valued and in control while working remotely.

-Normally, when you think of recruiting and onboarding a new hire, you envision a whirlwind of introductions or meet-and-greet, filling forms, setting up of work stations, and so on.
+Typically, when you think of recruiting and onboarding a new hire, you envision a whirlwind of introductions or meet-and-greet, filling forms, setting up of work stations, and so on.
 But, none of that can happen when it’s for remote hiring.
 Things become more complicated when your employees are working from different corners of the world.

 Here’s how you can onboard remote employees and make them feel empowered even though they are physically distant from their team.

-It is important that you clearly communicate your expectations to the new hire before onboarding.
+You must communicate your expectations to the new hire before onboarding.
 This gives them a proper understanding of what’s expected of them and establishes a solid foundation.
 You could also work out a schedule for various training, discussing upcoming projects, reviews, and so on.

 It is relatively easier to maintain employee engagement and company culture when everyone is working from home temporarily.
 But, it’s not as easy to ‘grow’ such a culture by adding new hires who have never met before.
 Digital platforms can be an excellent tool to promote company culture while acclimating new hires to how things work.
 The main goal should be to let them resonate with their team members in a virtual environment.